There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

 Barker will tell you why being confident is a bonus and also why it can be a curse.

 Why it’s great to suck up to people to get on in the workplace, and why it won’t help you get on at all.

-Why helping others will help you become more successful, and why helping others may prevent you from being successful.
+Why helping others will help you become more successful, and why helping others may prevent you from succeeding.

-And why grit is so important, except when you should quit that is.
+And why grit is so important, except when you should quit.

 Yeh, well welcome to the human race because we’re a weird bunch.

 Oh, and he also takes a look at my favourite topic, core values and explains why pirates really were a very cool bunch.

 What’s not to love about all that in a life coaching book?

 Whereas this book didn’t offer much new research that I hadn’t read or heard about before, but it’s a topic I read about a lot.